 I originally bought a nice (and cheap) Kingdion 120GB SSD to run my RPi4 from a 2.4A plug-in-the-wall supply and it has been working for couple of weeks flawlessly.
 Thanks to rpi-clone, I have a cloned backup at all times on my sd-usb.

 So, now with my latest mailbag in tow, I plugged in a brand new Vaseky 60GB Sata III 6Gbps SSD and then cloned the entire RPi4 from the Kingdion SSD to the Vaseky using RPI-clone – (full clone to sdb – ccloneb).
 No problem – 5:45 minutes.
 EASY.

-Next, I tried a ccloneb of that first successful Vaseky clone to my sd-usb – of course, this ccloneb was going to take a LOT longer than the 5 minute SSD to SSD ccloneb – after 30 minutes, things were looking grim, but a quick check showed the RPi4 was still working…at this point I started to remember that microSD in a USB adaptor is even slower than using simple SD… not something you’d want to do voluntarily – especially the full ccloneb (as against subsequent differential clones (clone) which take FAR less time – often just a few minutes if that.
+Next, I tried a ccloneb of that first successful Vaseky clone to my sd-usb – of course, this ccloneb was going to take a LOT longer than the 5 minute SSD to SSD ccloneb – after 30 minutes, things were looking grim, but a quick check showed the RPi4 was still working…at this point I started to remember that a microSD in a USB adaptor is even slower than using simple direct SD… not something you’d want to do voluntarily – especially the full ccloneb (as against subsequent differential clones (clone) which take FAR less time – often just a few minutes, if that).